Graduate Student of Color Summer Research Award

 - Please note that if you are already receiving summer aid, your financial aid package may be affected by this award.
 We will communicate with recipients if this is the case.

-- recipients will have between Monday, May 11th through Wednesday, May 13th to accept or decline the award.**
+- Recipients will have between Monday, May 17th through Wednesday, May 19th to accept or decline the award via Google Form

 Who can Apply?